 A: Yes, there is an all-inclusive fee for the program that includes everything that is needed to build a piece of furniture (materials, tools, on-site mentor, etc.), local transportation to and from the shop and various excursions, meals, lodging at the Harraseeket Inn, and of course the piece of furniture that will be built.
-The price generally ranges from $6,300 to $14,000 depending on the project that is being built.
+The total price for 2017 sessions starts at $7,000, which includes a minimum allowance of $3,000 for the furniture project that is being built.

 Q: Can the CIR participants build anything they want?
 How much flexibility does a customer have to customize their piece?

 A: Each CIR participant is welcome to choose from among our standard furniture designs.
 We then work with each participant to help determine what might be most appropriate based on their individual skill and experience level in woodworking and the time allotted during the week.
 We are open to customization requests (alternate wood species, finish, hardware, dimension change, etc.), however the ability to accommodate such requests and whether or not a surcharge is appropriate is evaluated on a case by case basis and may vary with the piece chosen and type of customization requested.

 Q: If a couple wants to participate together, is that allowed and is the fee different?

 A: Yes, we have had couples participate together and the price for a couple is dependent on what they are building.

 Q: What do the participants do in the evenings and are there other activities besides working in the shop?